 On the “Configure Load Balancer” page, set the name to

-docassembleLb.
-Under “Listeners,” keep the HTTP listener listening
+“IP Address Type” set to “ipv4.”
+Under “Listeners,” keep the HTTP

-to port 80 and click “Add listener” to add a second listener.
-Set the
+listener listening to port 80 and click “Add listener” to add a second

-“Load Balancer Protocol” to HTTPS and set the “Load Balancer Port” to
+listener.
+Set the “Load Balancer Protocol” to HTTPS and set the “Load

 Under “Availability Zones,” make sure your default VPC is selected.
 Then select all of the “available subnets” by clicking the plus buttons next to each one.
 (If it gives you any trouble about adding subnets, just add as many subnets as it will let you add.)

 On the “Configure Security Settings” page, it will ask about SSL certificates and security policies.
 If you have never been here before, accept all of the defaults.
 This should result in Amazon creating an SSL certificate for you.
-If you have created certificates in the past, either select the certificate you want to use, or click “Request a new certificate from ACM.”
+If you have created certificates in the past click “Choose a certificate from ACM” and select the existing certificate you want to use, or click the link to “Request a new certificate from ACM.”

 On the “Configure Routing” page, set “Target group” to “Existing